LucasMe110/LucasMe110/README.md

 ###

-<p align="left">🔭 I’m currently working on Sinergia<br>🌱 I work with web scraping automation and BI✨...<br>🎯 Goals: My goal is to grow in my backend career</p>
+<p align="left">🔭 I’m currently working on Sinergia<br>🌱 I work with web scraping automation and BI✨...<br>🎯 Goals: My goal is to grow in my backend career<br>🎓I have a degree in Systems Development Analysis</p>

 ###